IBM-Cloud/gp-java-tools/gp-ant-task/README.md

 </project>
 ```

-The ant target `upload-resources` in the example ablve does following operations:
+The ant target `upload-resources` in the example above does following operations:

 1. Scans files under `src/main/resources` (*sourceDir* attribute) and locates files with `.properties` extension
 (but excluding files with '_'(underscore) character in its file name, such as